MCZhi/zhiyuhuang.github.io/_pages/about.md

 [Multi-modal Motion Prediction with Transformer-based Neural Network for Autonomous Driving](https://arxiv.org/pdf/2109.06446.pdf), **Zhiyu Huang**, Xiaoyu Mo, Chen Lv

 **ICRA, 2022**
--  we introduce a neural prediction framework based on the Transformer structure to model the relationship among the interacting agents and extract the attention of the target agent on the map waypoints.
+-  We propose a neural prediction framework based on the Transformer structure to model the relationship among the interacting agents and extract the attention of the target agent on the map waypoints.
 </div>
 </div>